kevinkochatt/ASRock-B460M-ITX-AC-Hackintosh/README.md

 # ASRock-B460M-ITX-AC-Hackintosh
-**EFI files for OpenCore 0.7.0 on macOS Big Sur 11.4, iMac 20,1 SMBIOS**
+**EFI files for OpenCore 0.7.4 on macOS Monterey 12.0.1, iMac 20,1 SMBIOS**

 ![Screen Shot 2021-06-10 at 10 13 02 PM](https://user-images.githubusercontent.com/69612780/121631021-8b119a80-ca3b-11eb-914e-001e83697485.png)

 This EFI specifically has patches for:
+-Fixing Wi-Fi (stuck on apple logo) for AirportBrcmFixup.kext [needed for BCM94352HMB card]
 - UHD 630 iGPU patch (to fix sleep, use platform-id 00009B3E)
 - AppleALC Audio ID for ALC887 (Use ID 12)
 - Fixing USB 3.0 on 400 series controller with updated fork of XHCIUnsupported.kext